samwell-ho/openpgp-ca/README.md

 In step (2), CA 2 creates an additional user outside of the domain "other.org":

-`openpgp-ca user add --email carol@third.org --name "Carol"`
+`openpgp-ca user add --email carol@third.org --name "Carol Cruz"`

 The rest of the workflow is performed exactly as above.